ctoframework/website/docs/index.md

 # Your Ultimate Resource for Tech Leadership

-CTO framework is your go-to hub for the best practices, insights, and tools to help you excel as a CTO, VP of Engineering, or Engineering Director—whether you're leading today or preparing for tomorrow.
+CTO framework is your go-to hub for the best practices, insights, and tools to help you excel as a CTO, VP of Engineering, or Engineering Director, whether you're leading today or preparing for tomorrow.

 Leading a software engineering team is tough. **We make it easier**.